pixelated/pixelated-dispatcher/README.md

 Aside from managing the different instances it also provides a login form to restrict access to individual agents.

+**The Pixelated Dispatcher is still in early development state!**

+    Hence the setup is sometimes still less straight forward then expected.
+    You will find more details as you go through this README.

 # Try it!

 **Attention:** Currently only works with open VPN tunnel to hypervisor.wazokazi.is as access to the git repos for